👋

 The ecosystem is growing further, bringing to life many innovative startups that are bringing more depth and better ways of discovering business data.
 For a more detailed view, see a comprehensive list of top task mining software.

 There are several technologies that are very similar to each other in terms of the goals they achieve and thus get confused often with task mining.
 The closest ones are process mining and process discovery.
-Although they might be aiming for the same improvements, the underlying technologies and analysis methods are slightly different and will be discussed further in the article.

 Example of a task intelligence software - Workfellow process intelligence